kelasol/complete-intro-to-react-v5/myNotes/05-Hooks.md

 But what's cool is I just have an AnimalDropdown and a BreedDropdown.

-And that's pretty cool in my opinion, we've kinda taken out this logic, we extracted it out to this useDropdown hook.
-And now we just get these little AnimalDropdown, BreedDropddown, self contained dropdowns.
-So if I save this and I go back over to my code this all works exactly the same way now.
+**And that's pretty cool in my opinion, we've kinda taken out this logic, we extracted it out to this useDropdown hook.
+And now we just get these little AnimalDropdown, BreedDropddown, self contained dropdowns.** So if I save this and I go back over to my code this all works exactly the same way now.

-But it's using this kind of shared generic class, or hook, as it were.
+**But it's using this kind of shared generic class, or hook, as it were**.

 And what's great about this is now I can write all sorts of unit tests,and I can use this all over the place.
 And I can kinda guarantee to my future self that this is a really good piece of code that I can reuse over and over and over again.